awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

+[]: # Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+[]: # SPDX - License - Identifier: Apache - 2.0
 # Amazon DynamoDB code examples in C\#

 This folder contains code examples for moving from SQL to the Amazon DynamoDB service,